badnessdotai/catalog/catalog/deepfakes-influencing-turkish-election.md

 exhibiting members of Kurdistan Workers' Party (PKK) singing the opposition party's song.
 PKK is designated as a terrorist organization by Turkey.
 The fact-checking site Teyit claims this video was doctored.

-Kılıçdaroğlu believes Russia may be behind much of the disinformation impacting the Turkish election.